 Alterations in Cognition and Mood

 Thoughts about a traumatic event can become destructive and distorted.
-A person may start blaming themselves or someone else for the event, or they may begin to believe negative thoughts about themselves.
+A person may start blaming themselves or someone else for the event or begin to believe negative thoughts about themselves.
 These distorted thoughts change a person’s mood over time, causing increased depression and anxiety.
 It becomes hard to experience positive emotions.

 Alterations in Arousal and Reactivity

-Paranoia, being easily startled, and behaving in self-destructive ways are examples of how emotional trauma can influence arousal and reactivity.
+Paranoia, being easily startled, and behaving self-destructively are examples of how emotional trauma can influence arousal and reactivity.
 Anger outbursts and sleep disturbances are other examples.
-Things that once did not cause over-reaction now seem to set off a negative response
+Things that did not cause overreaction now seem to set off a negative response easily.

 Many treatments are available to help you overcome emotional trauma that has been studied and proven to work.
 In a short time, you can see positive results.